Schedule NSFW Posts on Bluesky (Policy, Labels, More!)

 2. Attach any images/media

-3. Click the “Content Warning” button
+3. Click the “Content Warning” button in the Bluesky scheduler

 4. Select the appropriate label (e.g. nudity, pornography, graphic content)